zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

 * Zone: addr-match-del-undel-2.consistency05.xa
   * Delegated zone on ns1 and ns2.
-  * Undelegated zon on "ns3.addr-match-del-undel-2.consistency05.xb" and
+  * Undelegated zone on "ns3.addr-match-del-undel-2.consistency05.xb" and
     "ns4.addr-match-del-undel-2.consistency05.xb".
   * Delegated and undelegated zone, respectively, do not have ns1 or ns2 as address records.